-IMPLEMENT TABLE 4-7 ATION SUMMARY FOR PM-6: INSTALL RUNWAY REMINDER SIGNS Implementation Item Discussion Benefits This measure increases pilot awareness of the aircraft noise and operational environment associated with FLL.
-Rationale The BCAD is recommending PM-6 because signage reinforces the noise- sensitive nature of the Airport and serves as an additional reminder to departing pilots to operate their aircraft in a manner that minimizes impacts on the community.
+Table 4 7 IMPLEMENTATION SUMMARY FOR PM 6: INSTALL RUNWAY REMINDER SIGNS This measure increases pilot awareness of the aircraft noise and operational environment associated with FLL.
+Rationale BCAD is recommending PM-6 because signage reinforces the noise- sensitive nature of the Airport and serves as an additional reminder to departing pilots to operate their aircraft in a manner that minimizes impacts on the community.
 Responsible Parties BCAD.
-Estimated Costs Costs will vary, depending on the number, size and location of signage and procurement methods available to the BCAD.
+Estimated Costs Costs will vary, depending on the number, size and location of signage and procurement methods available to BCAD.
 It is anticipated that total implementation cost including design and construction could be up to \$75,000.
 Funding Sources 80% FAA AIP and 20% BCAD for FAA-eligible elements (design and construction).
 Requirements FAA's approval of this measure, subject to funding availability.
 Estimated Schedule Within two to five years of FAA approval of the NCP.
 This measure would be implemented in conjunction with adjacent maintenance or improvement projects to minimize operational impacts.